-An individual camera-based ethnographic fieldwork of 3-4 months duration is conducted.
+An individual camera-based ethnographic fieldwork of 3-4 months duration will be conducted.

 Students who successfully complete this course should have achieved the following learning outcomes:

-- know how to prepare, present and conduct a camera-based social scientific research project
+- knows how to prepare, present and conduct a camera-based social scientific research project

-- have solid knowledge of literature relevant to their Master¿s project, thematically.
+- has solid knowledge of literature relevant to their Master’s project, thematically.

-- know what differentiates a research problematic from everyday problematic
+- knows what differentiates a research problematic from everyday issues

-- be able to develop manageable research questions, and methodological and theoretical approaches for their master¿s project, and the chosen field of research.
+- is able to develop manageable research questions, and methodological and theoretical approaches for their Master’s project, and the chosen field of research.

-- be able to demonstrate how the camera is going to be used in discovery of the cultural conventions of their research partners
+- is able to demonstrate how the camera is going to be used in the discovery of the cultural conventions of their research partners

-- be able to demonstrate how they are going to create a film narrative rooted in their overall project
+- is able to demonstrate how they are going to create a film narrative rooted in their overall project

-- be able to demonstrate how they are going to pursue their objectives and research questions through the choices of research partners and research settings.
+- is able to demonstrate how they are going to pursue their objectives and research questions through the choices of research partners and research settings.

-- be able to demonstrate how the textual and filmic representations are going to be related to each other.
+- is able to demonstrate how the textual and filmic representations are going to be related to each other.

-- be able to identify and discuss the relevance of their project to; research partners, cultural diversity globally, development of methodological and theoretical refinement.
+- is able to identify and discuss the relevance of their project to research partners, discussions of cultural diversity in a global context, and the development of methodological and theoretical refinement.

 This course is available for inbound exchange students.